mbabynames search ✿

 Lorcan Alexander

-Meaning: Lorcan = "noble and strong", Alexander = "defender of the people".
+Meaning: Lorcan = "little fierce one", Alexander = "defender of the people".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Lorcan ends on a nasal sound.
 Alexander's opening A avoids any muddiness.

 Lorcan Christopher

-Lorcan ("noble and strong") and Christopher ("bearer of Christ").
+Lorcan ("little fierce one") and Christopher ("bearer of Christ").
 Two distinct meanings that create a name with range.
 Lorcan ends on a nasal sound.
 Christopher's opening C avoids any muddiness.

 Lorcan Anthony